 In the wild, wood ducks nest in hollow trees and holes made by (and enlarged by) woodpeckers.
 These are not typically spacious: the hen will nest in a space just big enough for her body but will refuse to use a space much larger.
 She needs to be able to cover it and manage it during incubation.
 People who have tried different sizes of duck houses to see what they prefer all have the same recommendation: each side should be 10 to 12 inches.
 My nest boxes are about 11 inches.

 In the wild, ducklings may have to use their very sharp toenails to hop and climb 6 feet or more upwards to get from a nest deep within a hollow tree up to the opening.
 In my nest boxes they only have to climb about 10 inches.
-You can see wire mesh when watching the cameras which is there to help the little ducks climb the smooth boards of the box.
-The hen prefers an opening above the level of the nest for security and to limit the wind blowing in.
+You can see plastic or wire mesh when watching the cameras which is there to help the little ducks climb the smooth boards of the box.

 Nest box height above the ground, or water